 Buy-Out of Aruze USA Stock.
 In 2002, Stephen A. Wynn, Kazuo Okada, Aruze USA, Aruze Corp. and the Company entered into arrangements which provide that if any Nevada gaming license application of Aruze USA, Aruze Corp. or Kazuo Okada concerning Aruze USA's ownership of the Company's stock were denied by gaming authorities or requested to be withdrawn or were not filed within 90 days after the filing of the Company's application, the Company's common stock owned by Aruze USA could be purchased by Mr. Wynn.
 If Mr. Wynn chose not to exercise his right to purchase the shares, the Company had the right to require him to purchase the shares.
-On March 24, 2005, the Nevada Gaming Commission approved the gaming applications of Aruze USA, Aruze Corp. and Kazuo Okada concerning Aruze USA's ownership of the Company's common stock.
+On March 24, 2005, the Nevada Gaming Commission approved the gaming applications of Aruze USA, Aruze Corp. and Kazuo Okada.
 As a result, none of the licensing events precedent to Mr. Wynn's option to purchase Aruze USA's shares will occur.
+Mr. Wynn and Aruze USA terminated this agreement in May 2005.

 Wynn Design & Development.
-Wynn Design & Development, LLC, a wholly owned indirect subsidiary of the Company, is responsible for the design and architecture of Wynn Las Vegas (except for the Wynn Theater) and for managing construction costs and risks associated with the Wynn Las Vegas project.
+Wynn Design & Development, LLC, a wholly owned indirect subsidiary of the Company, is responsible for the design and architecture of Wynn Las Vegas (except for the Le Rêve Theater) and for managing construction costs and risks associated with the Wynn Las Vegas project.
 Wynn Design & Development also has similar responsibilities for the Company's hotel and casino construction project in Macau.
 Nevada law requires that a firm licensed as a professional architectural organization certify architectural plans.
 These architectural services for the Wynn Las Vegas project will be provided by the firm of Butler/Ashworth Architects, Ltd., LLC.
 In return for these services, the Butler/Ashworth firm will be paid one dollar (\$1) and reimbursed for certain expenses it incurs in providing the architectural services.
 The principals of the Butler/Ashworth firm are DeRuyter O. Butler and Glen Ashworth, both of whom are employees of Wynn Design & Development.
 Mr. Butler is Executive Vice President of Wynn Design & Development.
 Wynn Design & Development is the only client of the Butler/Ashworth firm and pays the salaries and benefits of Messrs.
 Butler and Ashworth.
 The Company has no ownership interest in Butler/Ashworth.

 Art Gallery.
-Until it was closed on May 6, 2004, the Company operated an art gallery at the former Desert Inn displaying The Wynn Collection, a collection of artwork owned by Mr. and Mrs. Wynn.
-Under the terms of the Art Rental and Licensing Agreement under which The Wynn Collection was exhibited at the time the art gallery was closed, Mr. and Mrs. Wynn leased The Wynn Collection to the Company for an annual fee of one dollar (\$1), and the Company was entitled to retain all revenues from the public display of The Wynn Collection and the related merchandising revenues.
+At the opening of the Wynn Las Vegas, the resort included an art gallery that displayed rare paintings from The Wynn Collection, a private collection of fine art owned by Mr. and Mrs. Wynn.
+Prior to June 30, 2005, the Company leased The Wynn Collection from Mr. and Mrs. Wynn for an annual fee of one dollar (\$1), and the Company was entitled to retain all revenues from the public display of The Wynn Collection and the related merchandising revenues.
 The Company was responsible for all expenses incurred in exhibiting and safeguarding The Wynn Collection, including the cost of insurance (including terrorism insurance) and taxes relating to the rental of The Wynn Collection.
+On June 30, 2005, this lease arrangement was restructured at the request of the Company.
+However, the material economic terms of the leasing relationship applicable to Mr. and Mrs. Wynn remained unchanged.
+In February 2006, the Company closed the art gallery and converted the gallery location into additional retail stores.
+The artwork in the gallery has been relocated to different venues within Wynn Las Vegas.
+The Company continues to be responsible for all expenses in exhibiting and safeguarding The Wynn Collection.